Ohio East/Southeast Regions defunct athletic conferences: Harrison County League

+Harrison County League (basketball) formed in 1929 to 1971.

 Highland County League

 The HCL was one of the local small-school county leagues in Southwest Ohio.
 The league had eight schools for most of its history, but consolidation chipped away at its membership total.
-League membership had been reduced to three by 1969,and these teams struggled on for a year until the creation of the Southern Hills Athletic League, which saw the three combine with the Adams and Brown county leagues, who had five teams apiece at that point.
+League membership had been reduced to three by 1969, and these teams struggled on for a year until the creation of the Southern Hills Athletic League, which saw the three combine with the Adams and Brown county leagues, who had five teams apiece at that point.